Does Concrete Conduct Electricity?

 Posted By:Dynamic Concrete Pumping , Date: Nov 27, 2020

 Depending on who you ask, you might hear different answers to the question of whether concrete can conduct electricity.
-The short answer is yes, but not very well.
+While concrete can conduct electricity, it isn’t an effective conductor.
 Concrete is a much better insulator, meaning it can significantly slow down electrical currents.

 Electrical conduction and insulation are measures of how easily electrons can move through a material.
 Concrete is made up of several different materials — namely aggregates, cement and water.
 Using aggregates that are more conductive will lead to concrete that is more conductive.
 The wetness of the concrete will also play into its electrical resistance.